dyweb/gommon/noodle/doc/ignore.md

 # example of .noodleignore
 # support comment, also blank line should be ignored

+vendor # ignore any file or directory whose name is vendor

+# ignore all the files and directory under test,
+# since it also applies to walk, test/sub/example.txt will be ignored as well
+# however it is not ignored because match test/* pattern, * does not match separator
+# TODO: this is just my assumption ... not tested ...
+test/*

-vendor # this ignore the vendor directory, relative to the path of ignore file node_modules assets/*.partial.html # ignore assets/a.partial.html etc.
+# ignore assets/a.partial.html etc.
+assets/*.partial.html
 ````